-The President’s Leadership Class (PLC) was created in 2008 as a collaboration between the Office of Student Life (now the Center for Student Involvement & Leadership) and the Office of the President as a way to help facilitate leadership development in The University of Iowa’s emerging leaders.
-Leadership development for students is a strategic priority for the University of Iowa, and the Office of the President is committed to supporting student success through developing student leaders.
+The President’s Leadership Class (PLC) was created in 2008 as a collaboration between the Office of Student Life (now the Center for Student Involvement & Leadership) and the Office of the President as a way to help facilitate leadership development in the University of Iowa’s emerging leaders.
+Leadership development for students is a strategic priority for Iowa, and the Office of the President is committed to supporting student success through developing student leaders.

 Future of PLC

-In an effort to further develop and align the President’s Leadership Class in relationship to other Leadership Studies course offerings and leadership development experiences for students, starting in 2019 the course will be offered for second year students at the University of Iowa.
-The President’s Leadership Society, an affiliated student organization with the President’s Leadership Class and the Office of the President, will continue to host events and opportunities for students to practice and learn about leadership throughout the 2018-19 school year.
+In an effort to further develop and align the President’s Leadership Class in relationship to other Leadership Studies course offerings and leadership development experiences for students, starting in 2019 the course will be offered for second year students at Iowa.
+The President’s Leadership Society, an affiliated student organization with the President’s Leadership Class and the Office of the President, hosted events and opportunities for students to practice and learn about leadership throughout the 2018-19 school year.

-Students who are first year students in the 2018-19 school year will have an opportunity to participate in the President’s Leadership Class in Fall 2019 as applications will be available in February 2019.
-First year students will be notified of the applications availability and encouraged to apply.
+Students who were first year students in the 2018-19 school year had an opportunity to participate in the President’s Leadership Class in Fall 2019, when applications were made available in February 2019.
+First year students were notified of the applications availability and encouraged to apply.
 If a student you work with would like to make sure they receive this notification, they may share their information using this form.